Youth detention center

 Juvenile detention is not intended to be punitive.
-Rather, juveniles held in secure custody usually receive care consistent with the doctrine of parens patriae, i.e., the state as parent.
-The state or local jurisdiction is usually responsible for providing education, recreation, health, assessment, counseling and other intervention services with the intent of maintaining a youth's well-being during his or her stay in custody.
+The goal of secure custody is to provide the offenders with care consistent with the doctrine of parens patriae, or "the state as parent".
+The state or local jurisdiction is usually responsible for providing education, recreation, health care, assessment, counseling and other intervention services with the intent of maintaining a youth's well-being during their stay in custody.

 Generally speaking, secure detention is reserved for juveniles considered to be a threat to public safety or the court process, though in many cases, youths are held for violating a court order.
 Status offenders, i.e., juveniles charged with running away from home, alcohol possession, and other offenses that are not crimes if committed by adults, may only be held for 24 hours or less, while initial case investigation is completed, and other alternatives are arranged.

-Within the categories of secure detention and secure confinement for juveniles, the overarching name of these facilities is residential programs.
-Five overarching types of residential programs where a juvenile may be placed while in court custody: The Office of Juvenile Justice and Delinquency Prevention found the five types of residential programs for juveniles to be a broad range, which included detention, corrections, camp, community based, and residential treatment.
-The reason for the wide variety in placement options of juveniles is that there does not currently exist a uniform definition of residential treatment programs.
-As a result, this creates a lack of uniformity across states and a large variety of names for secure detention and secure confinement centers for juveniles.
+There does not currently exist a uniform, cohesive definition for juvenile residential treatment programs.
+Within the categories of secure detention and secure confinement for juveniles, the overarching name of these facilities is "residential programs".
+Five overarching types of residential programs where a juvenile may be placed while in court custody are: The Office of Juvenile Justice and Delinquency Prevention found the five types of residential programs for juveniles to be a broad range, which included detention, corrections, camp, community based, and residential treatment.
+The wide variety in juvenile placement options is due to the lack of a uniform definition of these residential treatment programs.
+Without a federal, uniform definition, this creates a lack of uniformity across all 50 states and the diverse and often confusing names for centers for "secure detention" and "secure confinement" for juvenile offenders.